Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 </ul>
 ## MagicaVoxel Usage
 <ul>
+  <li>Before anything, the files need to be in .txt format, to do this, go to the file in file explorer, and rename the .vox to .txt and change the format</li>
   <li>Firstly, you still need to have a gameobject under the scene gameobject to attatch your voxel model to</li>
   <li>Second, you need to attatch a VoxelObject to that gameobject(Located under Assets->Resources->BVH->VoxelObject)</li>
   <li>Next you need to attatch the voxel model to this script, by dragging your voxel model asset in the project tab to the VoxelRef space in the VoxelObject script</li>